Bdbass/DotMatrixArduino/README.md

 ## Expected Outcome
 ![Dot Matrix](https://storage.googleapis.com/ece-gitlab/lab6.gif)

+This gif is a video of the letter "V" being shift gradually downward and wrapping around at the top of the dot matrix.

 # Instructions
 You are given a boiler-plate main.cpp function.
 You and your team must create other necessary source and header files with functions that fulfill the overall requirements.